jinxin-wang/GeSA/README.md

 ## Summary

 The pipeline consists of four modules that operate in a serial fashion.
 Each performs a specific task, reading from a standard input file and producing a standard output file (e.g., fastq, bam, vcf, maf).
 The pipeline's starting point and ending point can be dynamically set, providing great flexibility in analysis workflows.
+This modular design enables you to easily expand the pipeline with your own tools and analyses.

 #### 1. Preprocessing
   - samtools